 [Read these related posts: Average GMAT scores for Indians and GMAT Percentiles for Quantitative, Verbal, IR and AWA scores]

 Persistent, aren’t we?
 Alright, here’s some more (real, but useless) data if that’s what you want.

-In 2011 the lowest GMAT score at Harvard MBA was 490.
-In the same year, at Stanford and Wharton, the minimum GMAT score was 530 and 560 respectively.
 Over the years, candidates with abnormally low test scores continue to crack into elite schools, leaving those with strong profiles and high scores fuming, jealous and confused.